The information on this page will help you to make a safe and accurate diagnosis of Chronic Obstructive Pulmonary Disease (COPD).

 What makes it worse?

-Breathlessness in COPD is progressive over time, worse with exercise and persistent.
+Breathlessness in COPD is chronic and progressive over time, worse with exercise and persistent.

-Intermittent symptoms and night waking with symptoms, especially in younger patients, may be suggestive of asthma.
+Breathlessness that comes and goes and night waking with difficulty breathing, especially in younger patients, may be suggestive of asthma.
 See here for NICE's guide to clinical features differentiating COPD and asthma.

 Do you bring up sputum?